tjhickey724/discrete_math/notes/propositional_calculus/TranslateAndInfer.md

 Premise1: If the load is high then at least one of the functions throws an error
 Premise2: The program keeps running (i.e. doesn't crash) only if both functions work correctly (i.e. neither function throws an error)
 .............
-Conclusion: If the load is low, then the program crashes only if both functions throw an error
+Conclusion: If the load is low, then both functions throw an error
 ```

 Translating into logic we get